icdocsoc/docsoc-guide-linux/3-more-commands.md

 You've already learnt about `ls` and `cd`.
 Now, we'll teach you some more useful (nay, essential) Linux commands.

+Don't worry if the following list of commands seems very long at first.
+After lots of experience with using the Linux terminal you'll gradually start to memorise how each one works.

 ## `touch`

 This is a really easy command. `touch <filename>` simply creates an empty file with that name in your working directory!
 Here it is demonstrated: